by Jeffrey Dach MD

 Reduce Cholesterol Naturally

 The Simon Broome Registry study was re-assuring.
-Anne felt comfortable avoiding the statin drugs, and instead use Bergamot, a citrus food supplement called CholestePurePlus.(3,4) Studies show a 25-30% reduction in cholesterol with Bergamot without adverse side effects associated with statin drugs.(4)
+Anne felt comfortable avoiding the statin drugs, and instead used diet and Bergamot, a citrus food supplement called CholestePurePlus.(3,4) Studies show a 25-30% reduction in cholesterol with Bergamot without adverse side effects associated with statin drugs.(4)

 In addition, we plan to follow Anne’s calcium score with an annual Coronary Calcium Score.
 Should Anne’s calcium score increase, indicating more plaque formation, then a more aggressive form of intervention would be justified.